-The State Party under paragraph 172 of the Operational Guidelines, and with reference to the previous SoC reports notifies the World Heritage Committee of a new plans and violations by IOP, which constitute threats and/or damage to the WHP.
-The following Israeli occupation plans, among other actions, are affecting Hebron/Al-Khalil's OUV as well as its physical attributes and their authenticity and integrity.
+The State Party under paragraph 172 of the Operational Guidelines, and with reference to the previous SOC reports notifies the World Heritage Committee of a new plans and violations by IOP, which constitute threats and/or damage to the WHP.
+The following Israeli occupation plans, among other actions, are affecting Hebron/Al-Khalil's OUV as well as its physical attributes and their authenticity and integrity:

-The erection of an electric elevator in Al-Haram Al-Ibrahimi/ The Tomb of Patriarchs
+The construction of an electric elevator in the Ibrahimi Mosque /The Tomb of the Patriarchs

-On August 8, 2021, the IOP started excavations in front of the Al-Ibrahimi Mosque in order to construct an electric elevator and paths to facilitate settlers access to the Al-Ibrahimi Mosque.
-The construction of this elevator will result in obliterating an important part of the town's history.
-It is considered a severe action that will threaten the Outstanding Universal Value of the site and will negatively affect its authenticity and integrity as these archaeological remains embody high evidential values that illustrate essential parts of the history of the Property.
-On the other hand, the modern steel construction will negatively affect the integrity of the architectural fabric of the Property and will distort its traditional landscape.
+On 10 January 2022, Israeli occupation power started the construction of the electric elevator and paths to facilitate settler's access to the Ibrahimi Mosque/The Tomb of the Patriarchs.
+Constructing this elevator will result in obliterating an important part of the town's history, as it was built on an excavated area that revealed archaeological remains dating back to important historical eras of town's history.
+It is considered a severe action that will threaten the Outstanding Universal Value of the property and will negatively affect its authenticity and integrity as these archaeological remains embody high evidential values that illustrate essential parts of the history of the property.
+On the other hand, the modern steel construction will negatively affect the integrity of the architectural fabric of the property and will distort its traditional landscape.